jacobkrueger/jacobkrueger.github.io/README.md

 During my research, I have worked in different (types of) universities and multiple countries, collaborating with various researchers and students.

+- Since 09/2022 Assistant Professor, Eindhoven University of Technology, The Netherlands
-- Since 06/2021 Academic Council, Ruhr-University Bochum, Germany
+- 06/2021-08/2022 Academic Council, Ruhr-University Bochum, Germany
 - 05/2018–06/2021 Research Associate, Otto-von-Guericke University Magdeburg, Germany
 - 01/2020–03/2020 Visiting researcher, University of Toronto, Canada
 - 10/2017–09/2018 Visiting researcher, Chalmers and University of Gothenburg, Sweden